<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Solution

-To enable this feature, go to the Admin Dashboard > click on Settings > select Features > choose Require phishing-resistant authenticator to enroll additional authenticators.
+To enable this feature, in the Okta Admin Consoleclick Settings > select Features > choose Require phishing-resistant authenticator to enroll additional authenticators.

 When enrollment policy restrictions prevent a user from enrolling in two authenticators that meet the assurance requirements, they will be unable to add more authenticators until they satisfy the necessary policy requirements.
 If this happens, the user may encounter an error message indicating that additional authentication methods cannot be added.